the-toster/dep-check/README.md

  - violations: Forbidden, Depends on unknown
    (but we include DependsOnUnknown here)
 ```
-- from item
-    - to item
-      - from layer
+- from item / layer
-       - to layer
+    - to item / layer
 ```

  - allowed dependencies: N

 ## Possible checker results
  - allowed / forbidden dependencies
-  - from item
-    - to item
-      - from layer
+  - from item / layer
-       - to layer
+    - to item / layer

  - unknown dependencies (from item without layers)
   - from item
-    - to item
-        - to layer
+    - to item / layer

  - unknown dependencies (to item without layers)
   - from item
-    - to item
+    - to item / layer
-        - from layer

 - unknown dependencies (no layers)
     - from item